 Ultimately, poor leadership perpetuates poor cultures.
 And, managers can only perform as well as they have been trained.
 It is now time to break this cycle for a couple of reasons.

 First, leadership development is still a challenge.
 Without the benefit of micro-training platforms, it takes time and often time away from the workplace to train leaders.
 Yet many executives continue the sink or swim approach to leadership advancement and still select people because they get things done and not because they have a demonstrated ability to lead.

 Leaders in the 21st Century must do both.
 They must get things done through people who they coach and develop.
 At the same time, they must improve their own skills – even during times of change.

 Second, too many managers feel overwhelmed, confused and stressed.
 The rules they grew up with are changing.
 The goal posts are moving.
 They also realize it is nearly impossible to build from a shaky foundation and they don’t know where to start.

 All too often, we operate from the erroneous business belief about achieving goals and for taking action when the satisfaction people feel for what they are accomplishing is discounted.
 The mantra is “get things done”.
 The bottom line is that when we exclude people and their satisfaction for getting things done from the equation, we perpetuate the problem.
 It is short-sighted and one reason why engagement is such an issue among middle managers and employees.

 This means that the solution to this problem rests on the shoulders of your Stockholders, Boards of Directors and Senior Executives.
 Ultimately, that’s where the buck stops.

-Selecting managers and supervisors with the proven ability to lead people before they assume leadership positions is the solution.
-This means training all your people to see who actually steps forward to improve employee relationships, communication, planning and strategy.
+Select managers and supervisors with the proven ability to lead people before they assume leadership positions.
+This is the solution.
+This also means training all your people to see who actually steps forward to improve employee relationships, communication, planning and strategy.